seanreed1111/sql-recipes/recipes.md

 (partition by first_name, last_name ORDER BY employee_id) staff_row
 FROM employee) WHERE staff_row > 1);

-When run, this code does indeed claim to remove three rows, presumably our duplicates.
+When run, this code does indeed claim to remove three rows, preSUMably our duplicates.
 To check, we can repeat our quick query to see which rows match those three names.
 We see this set of results.

 EMPLOYEE_ID FIRST_NAME LAST_NAME